robertjd/okta.github.io/_source/_docs/api/resources/authn.md

 - [Verify U2F Factor](#verify-u2f-factor)
 - [Verify Call Factor](#verify-call-factor)

-> If the sign-on (or app sign-on) [policy](#remember-device-policy-object) allows remembering the device, then end user should be prompted to choose whether current device should be remembered.
-This would help reduce the number of times user is prompted for MFA on the current device.
+> If the sign-on (or app sign-on) [policy](#remember-device-policy-object) allows remembering the device, then the end user should be prompted to choose whether the current device should be remembered.
+This helps reduce the number of times the user is prompted for MFA on the current device.
 The user's choice should be passed to Okta using the request parameter `rememberDevice` to the verify endpoint.
-Default value of `rememberDevice` parameter is `false`.
+The default value of `rememberDevice` parameter is `false`.

 #### Verify Security Question Factor
 {:.api .api-operation}